nelsonjchen/Gold-Checkbox-Checker/README.md

 # UCSB GOLD Login Box Checker

+This script checks the checkbox on UCSB GOLD's login page.
+Source code is bundled for the user's persual.
+I honestly suggest looking at it as the script does do things on a page that handles sensitive login details, however small.

+This script has been tested on Chrome.
+It should work for Firefox (with Greasemonkey) and Opera as well.
+If the script breaks the login, follow your browser's extension or userscript uninstallation procedures.

 ## Chrome

 Click the link below, press continue on the download widget on the toolbar, and